ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 <div class="reco" id="MEM-FORGET-LINT" type="Recommendation" title="Use clippy lint to detect use of `forget`">

-The lint `mem_forget` of Clippy may be used to automatically detect any use of `forget`.
+The lint `mem_forget` of Clippy SHOULD be used to automatically detect any use of `forget`.
 To enforce the absence of `forget` in a crate, add the following line at the top of the root file (usually `src/lib.rs` or `src/main.rs`):